alexmercerind/window_plus/README.md

 ## Why

-Currently, `package:window_plus` is made to leverage requirements of [Harmonoid](https://github.com/harmonoid/harmonoid).
+[`package:window_plus`](https://github.com/alexmercerind/window_plus) is made to leverage requirements of [Harmonoid](https://github.com/harmonoid/harmonoid).

 Initially, [Harmonoid](https://github.com/harmonoid/harmonoid) used [`package:bitsdojo_window`](https://github.com/bitsdojo/bitsdojo_window) for a _modern-looking window_ on Windows.
 However, as time went by a number of issues were faced like:

-- Resize borders lying inside the window (which made `Widget`s near window edges impossible to interract e.g. scrollbar)
+- Resize hit-box inside window (which made `Widget`s near window borders hard to interract e.g. scrollbar)
 - Windows 7 support.
 - Other stability & crash issues.

-I also didn't want a custom frame on GNU/Linux version of [Harmonoid](https://github.com/harmonoid/harmonoid), since it's "not the trend" (see: Discord, Visual Studio Code or Spotify).
-I believe for ensuring compatibility with _all_ Desktop Environments like KDE, XFCE, Gnome & other tiling ones, best is to customize the native window behavior as less as possible.
-On the other hand, most GNU/Linux Desktop Environments offer various customization options e.g. for changing window buttons, frames, borders & their style / position anyway, this will be unusable after implementing a custom frame.

-This gave birth to [my fork](https://github.com/alexmercerind/bitsdojo_window), after mending things in a dirty manner (partially due to the fact that my style of writing code is different), the code became spaghetti & now it's something I can no longer trust.

-Now `package:window_plus` is more cleaner (follows [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html)) & has additional features like:
+This gave birth to [my fork of `package:bitsdojo_window`](https://github.com/alexmercerind/bitsdojo_window), where I fixed various issues I discovered.
+However, after mending things in a dirty manner (partially due to the fact that my style of writing code is different), the code became really spaghetti & now it's something I can no longer trust.
+Thus, I decided to create [`package:window_plus`](https://github.com/alexmercerind/window_plus) which is far more cleaner (follows [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html)), correctly implemented & offers additional features like:

 - Ability to intercept window close event.
 - Remembering window position & state.
+- Fullscreen support.

+I also didn't want a custom frame on GNU/Linux version of [Harmonoid](https://github.com/harmonoid/harmonoid), since it's _"not the trend"_.
+See: Discord, Visual Studio Code or Spotify.
+I believe ensuring compatibility with _all_ desktop environments like KDE, XFCE, GNOME & other tiling ones is far more important.
+So, best is to customize the native window behavior as less as possible on Linux.
+On the other hand, most GNU/Linux desktop environments offer various customization options for changing window controls' style/position, window's frame/border etc. anyway.
+This functionality of host OS would be unusable after implementing a custom frame & rendering custom title bar with Flutter.

 Stability & correct implementation is the primary concern here.

-Now, this package _i.e._ `package:window_plus` can serve as a starting point for applications other than [Harmonoid](https://github.com/harmonoid/harmonoid).
+Now, _i.e._ [`package:window_plus`](https://github.com/alexmercerind/window_plus) can serve as a starting point for applications other than [Harmonoid](https://github.com/harmonoid/harmonoid).

 ## License